ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 **9. Responsiveness (mobile friendly layout)**

 The list is big, so is the article!
 But follow these and I can assure you that your blog will be 60% optimized for SEO already.
-The rest depends on your efforts on content creation, link building , marketing etc.,
+The rest depends on your efforts on content creation, link building , marketing etc...

 ### Update